rjurney/enron-avro/README.md

     +-----------------------------------------------+---------------------+----------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------+--------------------------------------------------------------------------------------------------------------+
     1 row in set (0.04 sec)

 This is painful, to say the least.
-In contrast, with our data in Avro encoded document format, we'll be able to more easily access email to analyze both their structured and unstructured components with whatever tools we prefer.
+In contrast, with our data in Avro encoded document format, we'll be able to more easily access these emails to analyze both their structured and unstructured components with whatever tools we prefer.

 ### Dumping MySQL to Tab-Delimited